-Consultants are hired after a rigorous selection process including nomination by faculty, submission of written application materials and references, and interview with the TLI Coordinator and an existing consultant.
+Consultants are hired after a rigorous selection process including nomination by faculty, submission of written application materials and references, and interview with the TLI Directors and an existing consultant.
 Their first semester is dedicated to training (including short readings, a mentoring relationship with an existing consultant, and on-the-job learning via a short-term partnership).
 At all times consultants strive to demonstrate empathy, a genuine concern for learning, and professionalism.

 A student consultant’s perspective